marcin-chwedczuk/_blog/_posts/2019-12-22-pitfalls-of-using-Mockito-with-Scala.md

 }
 {% endhighlight %}
 WTF?
 Not again...
-Another strange problem that forces me too look under the bonnet.
+Another strange problem that forces me to look under the bonnet.

 Let's look at the bytecode using `javap -c`:
 {% highlight no-highlight %}